szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 310:** Make Fire Seeds create more persistent seeds that do slightly more damage, with an enchantment of 2

 Not enough seeds and too little damage.
 From 4 seeds that do 2d8 to 12 that do 3d8+5.
 The original is way too unremarkable for a level 6 spell.
 Additionally, the description will mention the fact that they are thrown with a +2 THAC0 bonus, and the seeds no longer bypass most physical protections due to an enchantment level of +6, so now they will be considered +2.
 Finally, they will persist for 5 turns instead of 3 (1 in-game hour).
-They cannot be dispelled, either.
+They cannot be dispelled either and bypass magic resistance.

 **Component 320:** Make Nature's Beauty a bit more likely to kill humanoid enemies and make blinded enemies immune to it